 YOU SHOULD BE very leery of any site agent who frowns or discourages you from having me as your agent or attempts to minimize the need for my services.
 Don’t be fooled by false representations.
 Some site agents will go so far as to suggest that buyers can save them money by not having me as your agent – and that those “savings” will will be passed on to you.
 SURE!!
 No “savings’ are ever passed on.
 Nothing further from the truth.
 There is no free money that they want to really give you.
 None.

-By doing so, the site agent may be subtly suggesting that by not having me as your agent will mean more commission for themselves.
+By doing so, the site agent may be subtly suggesting that by not having me as your agent will mean more commission for themselves and less bargaining and incentives to you.
 The higher the price they sell you, the more money for the sales agent AND for the builder.

 What I can do for you: